 Over 30 standard color combinations give each R-3 a personalized style, and add-on options include Integrated Boot Raincovers, electrically heated and non-heated Chest Insulation and Impact Pads, an Emergency Medical Info Pocket, and detachable arm and thigh Map and Accessory Pockets.

-Five available body colors: black, grey, hi-viz lime yellow, tan, or cobalt blue.
+Five available body colors: black, grey, hi-viz lime yellow, oxblood, or tan.
 Five standard abrasion area colors: black, grey, hi-viz lime yellow, cobalt blue, or pink.
 Machine washable.
 Men’s sizes 34 regular, 36–54 short, regular or long.
 Women’s sizes 2-20. and imported.

 - ‘Ride More’ Guarantee